 The GBRMPA will also provide advice to SEWPAC on matters of national environmental significance under the EPBC Act.

-The Port of Townsville Limited will be required to prepare an EIS which describes the potential impact that the project could have on the environment.
+The Port of Townsville Limited is required to prepare an EIS which describes the potential impact that the project could have on the environment.

 Any activity that may impact the Marine Park, will be assessed by the GBRMPA.

 Consideration of the application will be in accordance with the Great Barrier Reef Marine Park Regulations 1983, noting:

 - Mandatory considerations (Regulation 88Q): which includes amongst others the impact of the proposed action on the environment, social, cultural and heritage values of the Marine Park, written comments received about the application in response to the public advertisement, and other matters relevant to the orderly and proper management of the Marine Park.

 - Discretionary considerations (Regulation 88R): which includes the impact the proposed action will have on the public appreciation, understanding and enjoyment of the Marine Park, the cumulative impacts (if any) of the proposed action.